impleotv/klvinspector-release/README.md

 Please copy-paste *Node Info*, don't send an image...

 You'll get back a **license** file and a **key**.
-Select the license file in the *Options/License* page and apply the provided key.
+Select the license file on the *Options/License* page and apply the provided key.